Drop bears target tourists, study says

 “Drop bears do not specifically target human beings, but there have been several cases where bushwalkers have fallen victim to drop bear attacks, resulting in serious lacerations and even death.”

 Volker suggests several methods bushwalkers can adopt to defend against potential drop bear attacks.
-These include wearing forks in the hair, spreading Vegemite behind the ears or under the armpits, and even urinating on oneself, to deter the species.
+These include wearing forks in the hair or spreading Vegemite behind the ears or under the armpits.

 Further study may raise awareness for the species, which is believed to be in decline.